annebrown/docs-pub/docs/dev/projects/tailnext/index.md

 ### Purpose

-Using [TailNext](https://tailnext.vercel.app/) as a base for a large-file SSG w dynamic IF prototype.
+Using [TailNext](https://tailnext.vercel.app/) as a base for a large-file SSG prototype.

 ### Status

 In development.

 Prototype: Not Yet Published